Precision Time Protocol

 • In Default Profile mode, only the delay_request mechanism is supported.

-To enable default profile boundary clock mode and interfaces associated with clock-port suboption, enter the following command:
+To enable Default Profile BC mode and interfaces associated with clock-port suboption, enter this command:

 ptp clock boundary domain 1 profile default